 About San Anton Palace

-It was built between 1623 and 1636 by the 54th Grand Master of the Order of St. John, Antoine de Paule.
+San Anton Palace was built between 1623 and 1636 by the 54th Grand Master of the Order of St. John, Antoine de Paule.
 He called the palace ‘Sainte Antoine’ after his patron saint, Anthony of Padua and during the French Blockade of 1798-1800, San Anton was a gathering place for Maltese insurgents.

-However, like Verdala Palace, it’s a private residence and is therefore closed to the public.
-The San Anton Gardens however have been open to the public since 1882 and feature stunning walkways, fountains, ponds, sculptures and birds including ducks and swans.
+However, like Verdala Palace, San Anton Palace remains a private residence and is therefore closed to the public.
+Alternately, the San Anton Gardens have been open to the public since 1882 and feature stunning walkways, fountains, ponds, sculptures and birds including ducks and swans.

 The garden hosts the annual Malta Horticultural Show as well as various open-air theatre and music performances and just inside the main gate is the Eagle Fountain which has been keeping a watchful eye over proceedings since the 1620s.